richard-porter/frozen-kernel/README.md

 It is a documented pattern across multiple platforms, multiple victims, and multiple jurisdictions.

-**Reference:** Jargon, J. & Schechner, S. "Seven Lawsuits Allege OpenAI Encouraged Suicide and Harmful Delusions." *Wall Street Journal*, November 6, 2025.
+**Reference:** Jargon, J. & Schechner, S. “Seven Lawsuits Allege OpenAI Encouraged Suicide and Harmful Delusions.” *Wall Street Journal*, November 6, 2025.

 ## Who This Is For